VOTINGTEST/on-chain-voting/deployment/deployment.md

   graphql: https://api.github.com/graphql
 ```

-## 6. Automatically Execute  cd When a New Commit Arrives
+## 6. Automatically Execute  CD When a New Commit Arrives